Update December 2023

 Future Group provides:

-- administration, sponsor and promotional activities on behalf of superannuation funds;
+- administration, sponsor and promotional activities on behalf of superannuation and investment management funds;

-- financial product advice to superannuation fund members; and
+- financial product advice to superannuation and investment management fund members; and

 3. Collecting your personal information